genepattern/RandomForest/docs/tutorial.md

 Future development ideas:
 * Further prediction on other user-input feature data using results
-* .res file implementation for feature data
-* .txt file implementation for both feature and target data
 * Handling the following miscellaneous input arguments: class_weight input of dictionary/list of; max_features input of int/float